ilan-segal/fighter-platformer/game_design_document/GameDesignDocument.md

 - Velocity and speed are measured in distance per frame.
 - Acceleration is measured in velocity per frame (distance per frame per frame).
 - Angles are measures in degrees.

+### Fighter States

+A fighter character is always in one of many _states_ which determine how the character interacts with other characters and the environment.
+Each state has several properties defined which allow a character to move between states.
+The exact properties of each state depends on the character to which the state is applied.

+Some of these state properties involve a *period* which indicates the range of frame numbers in which that property applies.
+That period takes on one of the following enumerated values:
+- `Always` (Applied for the whole duration, default)
+- `Range(FrameNumber, FrameNumber)`(Applied when state's frame number is between bounds, inclusive)

+#### First Actionable Frame (FAF) (Optional)
+The first frame in which the character is able to act after a move has ended.
+The exact actions allowed depend on whether the character is grounded or airborne (character is treated as `Idle` or `IdleAirborne` respectively).

+#### Interruptible As Soon As (IASA)
+Similar to FAF but only applies to certain action inputs.

+#### Intangibility
+The character cannot be hit by damaging moves.
+Applied during a certain period.

+#### Super Armour
+The character cannot be interruped or receive knockback from an attack unless it deals a certain amount of knockback.
+Applied during a certain period.

 ### Physical Attributes